dnbrakk/comfy/README.md

 - Color scheme chooser; load color schemes from disk.
 - 16 color color schemes for TTYs and terminal emulators that don't support 256 colors.
 - Copy URLs to clipboard on click.
+- Right-click post number link to open pop-up preview of post.
 - Option to disable title animations.
 - Better key input system (Termbox's is rather limited, though very portable).
 - Key binding settings, plus ability to set them from a config file.